 GLOSSARY 1.
-Administrators Adults in school with executive authority to manage the day- to-day business.
+Administrators Adults in school with executive authority to manage the dayto-day business.
 They include the principal, and the assistant principals, among others.
 Example: School administrators are responsible for making schools run smoothly.

-2. Alcohol/Alcohol Use: Mind-altering or mood-altering beverages, including but not limited Level III Behavior to beer, wine, wine coolers, vodka coolers, liquors, etc. Possession, use, sale, purchase or distribution of alcohol means that a person is caught in the act of using, admits using or is discovered to have used in the course of an investigation.
+2. Alcohol/Alcohol Use: Mind-altering or mood-altering beverages, including but not Laurel III.
+Dahar ian limited to beer, wine, wine coolers, vodka coolers, liquors, Level III Behavior etc. Possession, use, sale, purchase or distribution of alcohol means that a person is caught in the act of using, admits using or is discovered to have used in the course of an investigation.
 Possession, use, sale, or distribution of alcohol will result in corrective actions at school and may lead to address and criminal penalties.
 Example: Drinking alcohol at the basketball game is prohibited on school property.
-3. Alcohol-related incident An incident is alcohol-related if there is evidence that those involved in the incident were caught drinking at the incident or had been drinking, based on testing or investigation of a Law Enforcement Officer at the scene, or if they admit to drinking or if the incident is somehow related to possession, use of sale of alcohol.
+3. Alcohol-related incident An incident is alcohol-related if there is evidence that those J. involved in the incident were caught drinking at the incident or had been drinking, based on testing or investigation of a Law Enforcement Officer at the scene, or if they admit to drinking or if the incident is somehow related to possession, use or sale of alcohol.
 Example: The SSO found students drinking wine (alcohol) in a bathroom.
-4. Alternative Educational Setting (AES) A corrective response to behavior where the student is temporarily removed from his or her regular program of instruction and assigned to another educational setting, either within the students' regularly assigned school or to another assigned school, under the supervision of district school personnel, with specific classwork assignments to complete.
-Assignment to an AES is made by a principal with approval from the VP of Schools for a period not to exceed ten (10) days.
+4. Alternative Educational A corrective response to behavior where the student is temporarily Setting (AES) removed from his or her regular program of instruction and assigned to another educational setting, either within the students' regularly assigned school or to another assigned school, under the supervision of district school personnel, with specific classwork assignments to complete.
+Assignment to an AES is made by a principal with approval from the VP of Schools for a period not to exceed ten (10) days. uuyo.
 Example: Severe Behavioral infractions at school might results in assignment to an Alternative Educational Setting.
-5. Arson: Level V Behavior To intentionally damage or cause to be damaged, by fire, or explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
+5. Arson: J. To intentionally damage or cause to be damaged, by fire, or Level V Behavior explosion, any dwelling, structure, or conveyance, whether occupied or not, or its contents.
 Example: The girl was arrested for arson and expelled because she intentionally started a fire in the restroom.